aayushiraval/CS623-Project/web-ui/README.md

 * No user authentication
 * No name validation
 * Name cannot be changed once set
-* Name is not saved/not persistent (ie. reloading the page would go back to initial state)
+* Name is not saved(ie. reloading the page would go back to initial state)

 --------------------------------------------------